rudemex/fb-messenger-bot/README.md

 > (#200) To subscribe to the messages field, one of these permissions is needed: pages_messaging.
 To subscribe to the messaging_postbacks field, one of these permissions is needed: pages_messaging

 You can solve this problem by configuring the webhook without selecting the subscriptions, then saving the configuration, then re-entering the app configuration and re-validating the webhook with the selected subscriptions.

+<a name="contributing"></a>
+## 🤓 Contributing

+Requests are welcome.
+For important changes, please open a topic first to discuss what you would like to change.

+Please be sure to update the tests and documentation as appropriate.

 <a name="author"></a>
 ## 👨‍💻 Author